2019 Stafford Motor Speedway General Rules

 All participants agree that all commercial rights to any and all photographs, video tapes, motion pictures, sound recordings, etc. made of any event at SMS are owned solely by SMS, regardless of what party created such properties.
 Any sale of such images or recordings, on or off SMS property, is strictly prohibited except by SMS or its officially approved agents.
 Any such images or recordings created by non-approved agents will be solely for their individual and non-commercial use.

-Only those persons authorized by SMS Officials may be admitted to the tech inspection area.
+Only those persons with a current NASCAR license and who are authorized by SMS Officials may be admitted to the tech inspection area.
 Refusal of orders from SMS Officials may result in disciplinary action.

 Car Sealing or Impounding